Different values from other web analytics solutions

-- Visitor browser preferences: Any technology that a user uninstalls, blocks, or otherwise disables cannot be used as an analytics tracking method.
+- User browser preferences: Any technology that a user uninstalls, blocks, or otherwise disables cannot be used as an analytics tracking method.

-- Caching: Depending on the analytics solution, a visit to a page that has been cached may or may not be counted as a page visit.
+- Caching: Depending on the analytics solution, a new page load that has been cached may or may not be counted as a new session.